(Amazon UK link) |

 What we did not expect was to be absolutely mesmerised.
 The story is beautifully told.
 Jeremy (Joshua Jackson) is a highly structured American living in London.
 He sleeps in a pristine flat, dresses in a suit, slicks back his hair with gel, and works in an office with an overpowering boss.
-He knows no other life until he’s informed that he must travel to Italy and dig out Weldon Parish (Harvey Keitel) who hasn’t written anything in twenty years.
+He knows no other life until he’s informed that he must travel to Italy and dig out a writer called Weldon Parish (Harvey Keitel) who hasn’t written anything in twenty years.

 Weldon lives with his three young adult daughters, drinks heavily, and has lost any motivation to write.
 He insists he’s happy.
 Jeremy is persistent, but gradually it becomes clear that this is his story as much as Weldon’s.
 Jeremy’s transformation is considerably more dramatic than Weldon’s, including his predictably falling in love with the glamorous Isabella.